 Workspaces are meant for personal tasks – if you want to use Asana but you don’t have aa company domain.
 They’re also great for flexible projects.

-If you’re not paying for Asana, you can only add up to 15 members to a workspace or organization.
+If you choose the Asana free plan, you can only add up to 15 members to a workspace or organization.
 You can also add limited access members to your organization or workspace.
 Essentially, these are members that you don’t want around all the time, such as clients participating in a project you’re doing for them.
 Bear in mind that limited access members count towards your total number of seats.

 If you want to upgrade from a free to a paid plan, there are different scenarios.
 If you upgrade the whole organization, you will have to pay for each member, including all team members.
 On the other hand, you can upgrade only one team within your organization, while the rest remain on the free plan.
 This arrangement may work well for some companies – perhaps you have just one or two teams that need the premium Asana features.